asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ### Registering a grain

-Remember, that grains are not explicitly activated, but only when they receive the first message.
+Remember, that grains are not activated explicitly, but rather when they receive the first message.
 In other words, Proto.Cluster needs to know how to create new instances of your grains.
 More specifically, they need be registered when configuring Cluster with a `WithClusterKind` method.

 `ActorSystemConfiguration.cs`: